makuzaverite/mern-Instagram-clone/README.md

 #### Create a file called .env inside config folder

-> Assign values to the corresponding values inside the .env file for all of your environment variables
+> Assign values to the corresponding variables inside the .env file for all of your environment variables for the app to work

 ```git
    .env